Drug & Alcohol Policy Statement

 Rhode Island General Law 21-28-4 covers a wide range of drug offenses, including the use, possession, sale, distribution, transportation and manufacture of various types of drugs.
 Among other provisions, the state law has created mandatory minimum prison sentences and/or fines for offenders who are not “drug dependent persons” as defined in the law.
 The fines and sentences may reach $500,000 and 50 years in prison respectively.
 Actual fines and sentences depend on the severity and the circumstances of the offense, and the character and background of the offender.

 Employees who violate the Community College of Rhode Island Drug and Alcohol Policy will be subject to disciplinary action up to and including discharge.
-Employees may, depending on the individual merits of such case, be offered an opportunity for rehabilitation through a referral to the Care24 Employee Assistance Program.
+Employees may, depending on the individual merits of such case, be offered an opportunity for rehabilitation through a referral to the Care24 Employee Assistance Program, a division of United Healthcare.

 The fast paced and high stress environment in which we live puts us all at greater risk for abusing alcohol and other drugs.
 The use of substances can negatively affect job performance, academic standing and personal safety.
 Long before a drug can threaten essential bodily functions, it places the individual at risk for committing acts that he/she would normally never do.